-This recommendation proposes uniform principles to govern state transactional taxation of basic telecommunications services, as opposed to enhanced services.
-The purpose of the recommendation is to reflect the principles thought to be applicable to transactional taxation of telecommunications services regardless of the form of transactional tax implemented.
-Drafted in statutory format, the recommendation is made up of three sections: definitions, imposition/credits/exemptions from tax, and tax collection.
-The only difference between the two versions is that in the vendee version, the tax imposed constitutes a debt by the vendor to the state, and in the vendor version, the vendor is entitled to reimbursement of the tax by the purchaser.
+The Principles are drafted in the form of two versions of a model statute.
+Each model version has three sections: definitions, imposition/credits/exemptions from tax, and tax collection.
+The only difference between the two versions is that the "vendee version" is designed for states where the tax is imposed on the consumer (and constitutes a debt by the vendor to the state), and the "vendor version" is designed for states where the tax is imposed on the vendor (and the vendor is entitled to reimbursement of the tax by the purchaser).

-The Uniformity Committee believes the Uniform Principles to be outdated.
-The Principles make the distinction between "basic" and "enhanced" services.
+Both model versions are based on a distinction between "basic" and "enhanced" services.
 The Telecommunications Reform Act of 1996 eliminated this distinction, and instead developed a three-tiered regime that categorizes "telecommunications services", "cable services" and "Internet services," each subject to its own regulations.
 For example, video programming services provided by telecommunications companies on a common carrier basis are governed by a different set of regulations than video programming services provided by a cable company.
 It is the different means by which the services are delivered, not the services themselves, that places them into one category or another.
-The Uniformity Committee believes that these substantive changes in the law governing communications are enough to warrant repeal of the recommendation.
+In addition, other provisions conflict with existing federal law such as the Internet Tax Nondiscrimination Act and the Mobile Telecommunications Sourcing Act.
+The Internet tax moratorium does not expire until 2014, and the sourcing mechanism for mobile telecommunications has been in place for nearly ten years.